 Juliet Page, Pierre Lagrange, Bernard Lagrange

-We are continuously gathering articles and materials for this collection, so check back often.
-We invite you to contribute to this collection.
-Just email firstname.lastname@example.org.
-Thank you!
+We are continually gathering articles and materials for this collection, so check back often.
+We invite you to contribute to this collection by emailing firstname.lastname@example.org.

 Studies in Emergent Order & Organization, Vol 4/ Issue 2+3, Cosmos & Taxis.

 Milestones: 100 Years of Jane Jacobs, Roberta Brandes Gratz, Architectural Record